svylabs/stablebase/WHITEPAPER.md

 Withdrawal is facilitated through repayment of the borrowed SBD back to the protocol.

-## Origination Fee Rate
+## Base Stability Rate or Base Rate
-Origination fee is initially set to 0%, and is dynamically updated based on average origination rate set by users, for example: In a period of high interest rates, origination fee can be changed to a higher number.
-The advantage of having an origination fee as opposed to interest rate is that the rewards are instant when people open Safes, thus stabilizing the protocol / stablecoin faster whereas, interest rate returns take time to accrue.
+Base Rate is initially set to 0%, and is dynamically updated based on average base rate set by users.
+For more details on this, check the governance.

 ## Interest Rates
 Interest Rates are always set to 0%.
-This is to ensure the redemption process.
-Having an interest rate complicates the redemption process.
+This is to ensure the redemption process works smoothly in the long term.

 # Stability Mechanism
 The stability of the stablecoin and protocol is ensured through three mechanisms: Liquidation, Redemption, and the Cash Reserve Ratio (CRR).